 I need information about...

-You may talk with a a radiation oncologist, a doctor who specializes in both cancer and radiation.
+You will work with a radiation oncologist for your treatment plan.
+This is a doctor who specializes in both cancer and radiation.
 This doctor decides:

 The type of radiation you need

 How long you need treatment

 It may help to bring a family member or friend with you to appointments.
 Make a list of questions and concerns you want to talk about.
 During your visit, ask what the goal of radiation therapy is and what you can expect to feel during and after the treatment.